marissa-cleroux/cryptogram/README.md

 ### Python
 Completed in Programming IV.
 Python cryptogram.

 **Requirements:** Create a cryptogram game that uses random quotes scraped from a website.
-Implement simple page that make requests to server using the bottle library.
+Implement simple page using templates.

 **Completed by:** Marissa Cleroux